 Healthy Moms Share With Healthy Babies

 It is such a sweet time in the life of a woman when she is carrying a child.
-There is a hope and an anticipation that words simply cannot explain.
+There are hope and anticipation that words simply cannot explain.
 Deep calls unto deep in the space between the womb and the heart of a mother, an unexplainable whisper between mother and child with every heartbeat.

 To be a mother is to give life.
 In giving life, everything between mother and baby is shared.
 The mother literally gives of herself to bring life to her child.
 Everything mom hears, feels, eats, breathes, is shared with her growing baby inside of her.
 Everything.
 This is a good thing when mom is sharing soft music and lullabies, nutritious fruits and vegetables, fresh air, and plenty of joy.
 This is not such a good thing when mom is sharing cigarette smoke, french fries and cheeseburgers, periodontal disease and infected teeth.

 The connection between periodontal disease and poor birth outcomes has been studied for well over twenty years.
 This connection cannot be ignored.
 It has been shown time and again that periodontal infection, meaning an infection in the gum tissue and/or the bone surrounding the teeth, causes a direct risk for preterm births and low birth weight babies.
 Even more recently, the presence of an infected tooth in the mom has been related to low birth weight and preterm births.
 A tooth becomes infected when an area of decay extends into the innermost portion of the tooth, where the nerve and blood supply live.
 The toxins released from the bacteria kill the nerve and blood vessels, resulting in a dead, infected tooth.